agavrel/UUID-comp/README.md

 # UUID-comp

-Hi guys, this is a non-AI summarized of the different unique identifiers for your database, 5 unique ( ! ) challengers imo:
+This is a non-AI generated summary of the different unique identifiers that can be used for a  database, 5 unique ( ! ) challengers imo:
 * UUID v4
 * UUID v7
 * ULID
 * TSID
 * Sonyflake

-PR if you want to submit your own algorithm or a decent one that I forgot.
+Make a PR if you wish to submit your own algorithms or a decent one that I forgot.

-Best,
-agavrel

 ---